'The Past Isn't Done With Us,' Says 'Hamilton' Creator Lin-Manuel Miranda

 On seeing his musical In the Heights brought to the screen on a large scale — the film is scheduled for release in 2021

-I have to give [director] Jon [M. Chu] a lot of credit, because he had a big vision for it and it was bigger than even my vision of it.
+I have to give [director] Jon [M. Chu] a lot of credit, because he had a big vision for it, and it was bigger than even my vision of it.
 I always sort of pictured it as this little indie musical and hopefully we could film it in our neighborhood, because I just don't think any other neighborhood looks like [New York City's] Washington Heights.
 Demographics aside, the hills and the bridge and the literal heights of it, I find it breathtaking every day.
 I breathe easier when I'm in it.

 But Jon also was coming off the success of Crazy Rich Asians.
 And what he learned on that was, we don't get a lot of opportunities like this, so we have to swing big.
 And he really lobbied for a big movie that is also set in this neighborhood.
-And so filming last summer was one of those joyous experiences of my life because, again, I was writing songs about this neighborhood I loved to be performed on stage.
+And so filming last summer was one of those joyous experiences of my life because, again, I was writing songs about this neighborhood I loved to be performed onstage.
 But then to see those songs reinterpreted on the streets where I was writing them was breathtaking.

 On not putting pressure on himself to be creatively productive during the pandemic